Highlights from the Ratings and Financial Report for Avantor Inc. (AVTR)

 AVTR’s Market Performance

-AVTR stocks went up by 9.72% for the week, with a monthly drop of -1.44% and a quarterly performance of 2.70%, while its annual performance rate touched -17.08%.
-The volatility ratio for the week stands at 3.27% while the volatility levels for the past 30 days are set at 3.03% for Avantor Inc. The simple moving average for the period of the last 20 days is 1.00% for AVTR stocks with a simple moving average of -11.91% for the last 200 days.
+AVTR stocks went down by -6.30% for the week, with a monthly drop of -7.87% and a quarterly performance of -2.58%, while its annual performance rate touched -22.05%.
+The volatility ratio for the week stands at 3.42% while the volatility levels for the past 30 days are set at 3.32% for Avantor Inc. The simple moving average for the period of the last 20 days is -4.85% for AVTR stocks with a simple moving average of -16.65% for the last 200 days.

 Analysts’ Opinion of AVTR